The Latest | Mexico votes in historic elections marred by cartel violence and deep division

 — Mexico's drug cartels and gangs appear to be playing a wider role in Sunday's elections than before.

-— Mexicans choose between continuity and change in election overshadowed by violence.
+— Mexicans choose between continuity and change in an election overshadowed by violence.

 — Violence clouds the last day of campaigning for Mexico's election.